 If you miss a class, it's up to you to make up for the lost time.
 Missing both midterm and final exams leads to an automatic F in the course.
 Missing over 70% of class attendance also leads to an automatic F in the course.
 If you miss either the midterm or final exam, you must contact the DOS within 2 working days from the day the reason for the absence is lifted with all necessary documentation.
-If DOS approves, your missing exam grade will be set equal to the average of the non-missing exam grades.
+If DOS approves, the instructor will decide on the make up exam.